luckyhyosun/fullstackopen/README.md

   ```

 + Case 2: With <code>await</code>
-  - returns an array of document from MongoDB, not plain JS objects, but Mongoose document instances
+  - returns an array of document from MongoDB, not plain JS objects, but **Mongoose document instances**.
   ```js
   // resolves to an array of documents const notes = await Note.find({})